dnovischi/jetson-tutorials/README.md

 The author and contributors are not affiliated in any shape or form with Nvidia.

-To become a contributor your self checkout the [Contributions](#Contributions) section below.
+To become a contributor yourself checkout the [Contributions](#Contributions) section below.

+If you like what you find here, please star the project to make it more visible and stay informed about other tutorials I'll create.

 ## Contents
 ### Jetson Nano